 - Where double isolation required for high-pressure lines.

-In the PMS following details need to be clearly specified:
+In the PMS following details need to be clearly specified for spectacle blinds:

 - Nominal Pipe Diameter

 - Material of construction